LeanneLibGriff/nine-repro/Step8CompSecurity.md

 ### Step 8
 ## Computer Security

-## Secure your computer and your netword to reduce the risk of a data breach, theft or hack.
+Computer security is the protection of computing systems and the data that they store or access.
+Secure your computer and your network to reduce the risk of a data breach, theft or hack.

--

 Beginner
 * Have good strong passwords and encrypt your computer's hard drive.